SAP-samples/abap-exercises-codejam/exercises/ex2/README.md

 https://api.sap.com/api/API_BANKDETAIL_SRV/resource

-## Exercise 2.1 Hello World
+## Exercise 2.1 Create API Hub Manager Class

-After completing these steps...
+After completing these steps you will created a class which calls the whitelisted HTTP connecitivity classes.

 1. Right-click on your package and choose “New“, “Other ABAP Repository Object“.
 <br>![](/exercises/ex2/images/02_01_0010.png)